shakintel-star/Q/README.md

 * **Active Node:** Muscat Core (Sultanate of Oman)
 * **Connectivity Protocol:** SGA-v1 (AES-256 Signed)
 * **Authorized Entities:** [RESTRICTED TO 1-LEAD SIGNATURE]
+* **GLOBAL SPACE (@Q-SPACE):** Universal command of the planetary orbital grid.
+Integration of all global satellite constellations (PNT, ISR, Comms) into the @Q-Omni High-Frontier Shield.
+Absolute control over the 'Golden Dome' planetary defense lattice.

 > **Note:** Any entity attempting to attach without a valid SGA Keyring will be
 > flagged as an aggressor and targeted by the HK-Swarm.